Hellmonk/bloatcrawl2/README.md

 Sludge Elf
    * brought back because I needed a species to experiment with.
+   * Nasty family history - which means they can worship Beogh.
-   * added subdued magic 3 mutation at the beginning, making it very easy for them to cast spells, but they are quite weak as a result.
-This enables them to cast high level, low power requirement spells early or even in heavy armour, that would be impossible for others.
+   * subdued magic 3, making it very easy to cast spells, but fidh quite low spellpower.
+This enables them to cast high level, low power requirement spells early or even in heavy armour.
-   * their starting attributes are unusually low.
+   * unusually low starting attributes
    * they have low mana.

 Naga